CodeHunterDev/com.d4rk.cleaner/README.md

 - Create an Android/general issue/bug.

 Known bugs:
+- Clean process stops if theme is switched.
 - Rare moments when "Clean" button not working after using split screen.

 __D4rK Cleaner is 100% free, open source inspired by LTE Cleaner by TheRedSpy15, ad free, and deletes everything it claims to!__